Nimbus Microfine toothbrushes are forerunners when it comes to combining dental hygiene with safety.

 This review is here to explore the different features of the Nimbus range, and decide whether these brushes are the right fit for you.

 The founder of Nimbus was a periodontist who decided that brushes should be trauma-free.
 Because of this, the defining feature of the Nimbus brush are the unique, soft bristles which are staggered at different heights in order to provide an effective clean.
-Despite being a relatively small company, the Nimbus toothbrush has earned an impressive 4.8/5.0 stars from Amazon critics, making it a true competitor for larger oral hygiene brands.
+Despite being a relatively small company, the Nimbus toothbrush has earned an impressive ratings from Amazon critics, making it a true competitor for larger oral hygiene brands.

 Nimbus currently only sells 3 toothbrushes—the Regular, the Compact and the Nimby—which are all a variation of the same brush.
 The only difference is the brush head size—they feature the exact same Microfine bristles, as well as a similar colored handle.